-Having clarified the possible issues at the boundaries with the help of the conventions $0\cdot \infty$, $\infty\cdot 0$ and having identified the form of the pointwise generator for any positive Markov process whose domain includes the exponential functions, we can then proceed to continue our exploration of the Laplace duality.
+Having clarified the possible issues at the boundaries with the help of the conventions for $e^{-0\cdot \infty}$, $e^{-\infty\cdot 0}$ and having identified the form of the pointwise generator for any positive Markov process whose domain includes the exponential functions, we are positioned well to explore the relationship between \eqref{intro:ld} and \eqref{intro:gen}.

-In Subsection~\ref{subsec:geninLaplaceduality} we examine fundamental properties that the generators $\XX$ and $\YY$ of two processes $X$ and $Y$ in Laplace duality necessarily satisfy.
-With no surprise, the generator $\XX$ is in Laplace duality with $\YY$ when the associated Laplace symbols satisfy $\psi_X(x,y)=\psi_Y(y,x)$ and we say in that case that the Laplace symbol $\psi_X$ of $X$ (or, for that matter, $\psi_Y$ of $Y$) is a \textit{Laplace dual symbol}.
-In Theorem~\ref{theorem:tensor-form}, we characterize the Laplace dual symbols that take the separate form $\Psi_X(x, y) = R(x)\Psi(y)$ for some functions $R$ and $\Psi$.
-In particular, it will become clear that the function $R$ must exhibit a L\'evy–Khintchine-type structure for the duality to hold.
-Next, we recover in Theorem~\ref{thm:localgeninduality} a result, first obtained in \cite{foucartvidmar}, characterizing positive Markov processes with no negative jumps that admit for their Laplace dual process a diffusion.
-These processes are the so-called continuous-state branching processes with collisions.
-The latter are governed by a positive function $\Sigma$ of the L\'evy-Khintchine form, Laplace exponent of a L\'evy process that is either oscillating or drifting towards $-\infty$, in addition to the branching mechanism $\Psi$.
-It is then observed in this subsection that multiplicative L\'evy processes also satisfy a Laplace duality relationship at the level of their symbol.
+In Subsection~\ref{subsec:geninLaplaceduality} we examine the basic structure of the pointwise generators $\XX$ and $\YY$ of two processes $X$ and $Y$ with associated Laplace symbols $\psi_X$ and $\psi_Y$ that are in Laplace duality.
+With no surprise, we shall prove in Theorem~\ref{thm:generator-duality-semigroup} that, modulo technical reservations,

+When $\psi_X(x,y)=\psi_Y(y,x)$ we say that the Laplace symbol $\psi_X$ of $X$ (or, for that matter, $\psi_Y$ of $Y$) is a \textit{Laplace dual symbol}.
+In Theorem~\ref{theorem:tensor-form} we characterize the Laplace dual symbols $\psi$ that take the separable form $\psi(x, y) = R(x)\Psi(y)$ for some $\Psi$ as in \eqref{levy-kintchine-Psi-intro} and some function $R$.
+It will emerge that $R$ must itself be of L\'evy–Khintchine type.
+We recover in Theorem~\ref{thm:localgeninduality} a result, first obtained in \cite{foucartvidmar}, characterizing positive Markov processes with no negative jumps that admit for their Laplace dual a diffusion.
+They are the so-called continuous-state branching processes with collisions.
+It is finally observed in Subsection~\ref{subsec:geninLaplaceduality} that the symbol of a multiplicative L\'evy process is also Laplace dual.